Comparison with other criteria – large sample asymptotics#

 Fitting function#

-Given some observed data and the order of the extra polynomial, returns a tuple (σ, T, coeffs)
+Given some observed data and the order of the extra polynomial, returns a tuple (σ, T, coeffs) of fitted parameters.

 Parameters are fitted by minimizing \(Q\), subject to some mild regularization on \(σ\) and \(T\).